cicl-iscl/CyberWallE-propaganda-detection/README.md

 Our architectures are built using embeddings from BERT in combination with additional lexical features and extensive label post-processing.
 Our systems achieve a rank of 8 out of 35 teams in the SI subtask (F1-score: 43.86%) and 8 out of 31 teams in the TC subtask (F1-score: 57.37%).

-Our [article](https://github.com/cicl-iscl/CyberWallE-propaganda-detection/blob/master/Final%20Paper%20Submission/CyberWallE_2020.pdf) provides an extensive exploration of various embedding, feature and classifier combinations.
+Our [article](https://github.com/cicl-iscl/CyberWallE-propaganda-detection/blob/master/paper/CyberWallE_2020.pdf) provides an extensive exploration of various embedding, feature and classifier combinations.
+Our work is also summarized in a [poster](https://github.com/cicl-iscl/CyberWallE-propaganda-detection/blob/master/paper/CyberWallE_2020_poster.pdf).

 The repository is organized as follows:

 - `baselines` (from the organizers, empty in the remote): Baseline code + predictions